trenton-ftw/streamlit-state-model/README.md

 # Streamlit State Model
-Tired of writing repetitive `if key not in st.session_state` checks in your Streamlit apps?

-Introducing `StateModel` - a streamlined solution that lets you manage `session_state` effortlessly through standard Python class definitions.
-With `StateModel`, you can store and retrieve class attributes directly in `session_state` without any extra hassle, making your code cleaner and more maintainable.
+Managing session state in Streamlit can be tedious, especially when repeatedly checking and updating st.session_state.
+Streamlit State Model offers a clean, class-based approach to this problem.
+By subclassing our StateModel, you can define what you want to be stored in Streamlit's `session_state` with standard Python in the form of classes and attributes while our tool automatically syncs these with Streamlit's session state—eliminating repetitive code and reducing errors.
+This completely eliminates the need for you to interact with st.session_state directly.

 ## Features

 - **Easy Setup:** Use existing or new class definitions to store in `session_state`.
+- **Default Values:** Automatically default class-defined values into `session_state` based on the defined defaults in your class.
-- **Inline Integration:** Eliminate spaghetti `if` statements for `session_state` interaction.
+- **Inline Integration:** Eliminate spaghetti `if` statements for `session_state` interaction and declare your class instance inline with the rest of your code.
-- **Default Values:** Automatically default class-defined values into `session_state`.
 - **Persistence:** Maintain class attribute values across page refreshes and switches in multi-page apps.
-- **Intellisense Support:** Retain docstrings and type intellisense with `StateModel`.
+- **Intellisense Support:** Retain normal docstrings and type intellisense that you normally lose when working with session_state.
 - **Docstring Access:** Access attribute docstrings via the `docstrings` dictionary within your app.

 ## Getting Started